- If you have a question about your academic experience at Ohio University, please stop by the Allen Center on the fourth floor of the Baker Center.

 We will either be able to answer your question immediately, sit with you for a few minutes to look into it in more detail, or schedule a meeting for you so you can talk with one of our advisors to work through your concerns.

 - Monday-Friday, 10:30am–12pm

 Advising Center Hours

-Stop in (or call) anytime we're open to make an advising appointment
+Make an appointment via the MyOHIO Success Network (below), or stop in or call anytime we're open to make an advising appointment

 - Fall Semester: Monday-Friday, 8 am–7 pm